Orf (disease)

 Orf is a farmyard pox, a type of zoonosis.
 It causes small pustules in the skin of primarily sheep and goats, but can also occur on the hands of humans.
 A pale halo forms around a red centre.
-It may persist for several weeks before crusting and then either resolves or leaves a hard lump.
-There is usually only one lesion, but there may be many, and they are not painful.
-Sometimes there are swollen lymph glands.
+It may persist for several weeks before crusting and then either resolves or leaves a granuloma.
+There is usually only one non-painful lesion, but there can be more.
+Lymph nodes may also become swollen.

-It is caused by a Parapoxvirus.
+It is caused by a parapoxvirus.
 It can occur in humans who handle infected animals or contaminated objects.
 One third of cases may develop erythema multiforme.
 Once resolved, a person can still be infected again.

-Generally, treatment options are limited.
-Injecting the lesion with cidofovir or applying imiquimod has been tried.
-It is sometimes necessary to cut them out.
+Generally, once infected, treatment options are limited.
+Injecting the lesion with cidofovir or applying imiquimod has been studied.
+However, it is sometimes required to excise the pustules.
 The vaccine used in sheep to prevent orf is live and has been known to cause disease in humans.

 The disease is endemic in livestock herds worldwide.
 A recent outbreak emerged in southwest Ethiopia between October 2019 and May 2020.

 Humans

 Orf is a zoonotic disease, meaning humans can contract this disorder through direct contact with infected sheep and goats or with fomites carrying the orf virus.
 It causes a purulent-appearing papule locally and generally no systemic symptoms.
 Infected locations can include the finger, hand, arm, face and even the penis (caused by infection either from contact with the hand during urination or from bestiality).
 Consequently, it is important to observe good personal hygiene and to wear gloves when treating infected animals.
 It may appear similar to cowpox and pseudocowpox.

 While orf is usually a benign self-limiting illness which resolves in 3-6 weeks, in the immunocompromised it can be very progressive and even life-threatening.
 One percent topical cidofovir has been successfully used in a few patients with progressive disease.
-Serious damage may be inflicted on the eye if it is infected by orf, even among healthy individuals.
+Serious damage may be inflicted on the eye if it is infected by orf, even among otherwise healthy patients.
 The virus can survive in the soil for at least six months.